- Published: Monday, 24 August 2015 20:54

 - SDI-related GSDI Projects co-funded by the Association and implemented by members.

 Since 1996, the Association has conducted GSDI World Conferences around the globe, offering significant networking opportunities and offering the opportunity for SDI researchers and SDI implementors to present their latest work, challenges and solutions.
-GSDI 15 will be held in Taipei, Taiwan, 29 November to 2 December 2016.
+GSDI 15 was held in Taipei, Taiwan, 29 November to 2 December 2016.
 See more about the GSDI World Conference here.

 GSDI have liasons and Memorandums of Understanding with several global organisations, including: